silksil/boilerplateReactNextStyledComponets/README.md

 ## Routing

 Because of Next.js, You don't need to add routes for your pages.
-Every file in the pages uses the route as the are named
+Every file in the pages uses the route as the are named:

 ```
 pages/index.js => /